 For our 2022 Fellowship, we are thrilled to announce that we plan to return our summer programming to Israel (assuming the safety of travel), followed by a Winter and Spring Seminar in the U.S. Applications are now open – APPLY HERE.
 (If you are too young to apply this year, add your name to our interest form.)

 All 2022 Fellows are required to be fully vaccinated.

-We are hosting our 2021 Summer program in-person at the Isabella Freedman Retreat Center in the beautiful Berkshire Mountains of Connecticut.
+We hosted our 2021 Summer program in-person at the Isabella Freedman Retreat Center in the beautiful Berkshire Mountains of Connecticut.
 This one-time decision to hold our summer experience in the U.S. instead of Israel was made in close consultation with public health experts, in response to the pandemic.
 Locating the program domestically in 2021 offered the greatest possible opportunity to safely bring our group together for the summer and continue our tradition of immersive in-person learning and community-building.

 The Spring Seminar, which was held in April 2021 at the Isabella Freedman Retreat Center, marked the first time that Fellows got to see each other in person after nearly a year of virtual experiences.
 This joyous return to in-person learning featured significant Fellow-led learning sessions that included creative writing, Jewish text study, scientific discussions, and new rituals.
 Read more about this seminar.